National Contest

 Judging

-Are you interested in judging for the NHD National Contest?
-The 2025 National Contest will be held in person at the University of Maryland, College Park.
+Are you interested in serving as a judge for the NHD National Contest?
+The 2026 National Contest will be held in person at the University of Maryland, College Park, from June 14-18, 2026.
 Judge registration is now open.